danielaparker/jsoncons/doc/ref/jsonpointer/unflatten_method.md

 enum class unflatten_method{try_array,object};
 ```
-`unflatten_method` is used to specify how to unflatten a single depth
+`unflatten_method` is used to specify how to unflatten a json
 object of JSON Pointer-value pairs.
 There is no unique solution.
 An integer appearing in a path could be an array index or it could be an object key.